 Preview: It seems that whenever you start a garden, all of a sudden you have critters you’ve never seen showing up to eat your hard work.
 So what can you do to keep them away from your fresh vegetables?
 Here are some ideas of ways to keep critters out of your garden.

 What Is Eating My Garden?

 Are the critters eating the plant or just the fruit or vegetable?
 Has the plant been eaten off at the stem or from the top?
 Are there any paw prints in the garden?
 Have you found any droppings that can help you ID your pest?

 If you determine that bugs are doing the damage, check out 4 Ways to Get Rid of Bad Bugs In Your Garden and Growing Flowers in the Vegetable Garden.
 However, if you discover that it’s not bugs, but critters eating your produce, there are several ways to keep them out.

-(Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
+Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
-For more information, check out my disclosures page.)
+As an Amazon Associate, I earn from qualifying purchases.
+For more information, see my disclosures page.)

 If rabbits are eating your garden, you will usually find their droppings on the ground around your plants.
 If you don’t know what rabbit droppings look like, they are small balls that will be in a pile together.
 Occasionally, there will be a trail of them, but most often a pile.

 If that’s not the case, you will have to take more drastic action.
 Rabbits love to eat young bean and pea plants and they will eat them off all the way to the ground.
-Funny enough, the rabbits always left my carrots and lettuce alone.
+What I find interesting though is that the rabbits always left my carrots and lettuce alone.

-Things to sprinkle and spray
+Things to Sprinkle and Spray

 Try not to sprinkle any on the vegetables themselves or you may taste the cayenne pepper when you go to harvest your crop.
 The downside to this method is that the cayenne pepper has to be reapplied after every rainfall.

 This spray from Tomcat is supposed to protect from rabbits, squirrels, and groundhogs.
 Unlike homemade repellents, this is supposed to be rain resistant and stink free.

 I tried bird netting at first, but my rabbits chewed through that in under an hour.
 Yes, one hour.
 I found a hole one evening, repaired it, and an hour later they had chewed through my patch and were back in my garden happily munching away!
 GRRRR!

 Don’t bother with the plastic stuff they sell as rabbit fencing either.
+I tried it next.
 Though it is thick, my rabbits chewed several holes in this in one night and ate all my tender bean plants.
 I was fed up!

 After installing my chicken wire fence, I thought I was finally getting ahead in my garden, but then along came my next problem…

 Deer can be a menace to your garden.
 They can chomp through a large garden seemingly overnight.
 If you find leaves and stems of your plants eaten, especially taller ones that bunnies can’t eat, you are probably dealing with a deer problem.

 While on vacation, the deer had a feast!
 Most of the tomato plants eventually recovered somewhat, but I sure didn’t get many tomatoes.
 That was the year we decided to put up electric fencing.

 While we chose electric fencing, for its ease and relative low cost, there are other options.
 Any fence you are building to keep deer out needs to be at least 7 feet tall but 8 feet is best.

 You can also use pepper spray or purchased repellents.
 (Keep reading for more info on these.)

 Raccoons can be very tricky to keep out of your garden.
 Several years ago, my Mom was growing a good bit of corn.
 (We always go in together and plant a large plot.)
-She had checked a couple ears and they were almost ripe.
+She had checked a couple of ears and they were almost ripe.

 A raccoon will usually just eat the ripe or almost ripe fruits and veggies in your garden.
-Raccoons tend to love cantaloupes and watermelons, as well as corn.
-They will bust one open and eat it (or part of it) in a heartbeat.
+They tend to love cantaloupes and watermelons, as well as corn.
+Raccoons will bust one open and eat it (or part of it) in a heartbeat.

 Ways to Keep Raccoons Out of the Garden

 Some people recommend a pepper spray, but to actually keep the raccoons from eating your produce, you have to spray it on the veggies themselves.
 So your tomatoes will likely taste of pepper spray.
 Yuck.

 If you don’t plan on using electric fence (see below) I would try solar powered motion lights in the garden to scare raccoons away at night.
 This is probably the easiest and cheapest method.
 Some of the lights blink at random times and vary the patterns so the critters don’t get used to them.

 Plus, you have to have a dry location near your garden to put a radio and an electrical outlet to plug it in.
 Feel free to give it a try if you would like, but I think the other methods would be a bit easier.

 The best way to keep raccoons out of the garden is with an electric fence, though it is still not fool proof.
 It is recommended to put one wire about 6″ above the ground and the second wire about a foot above the ground.

 It can be difficult to determine whether you are dealing with an opossum (a.k.a possums-I live in the south, y’all!) or a raccoon, but the methods for controlling them are the same.

 Possums are a nuisance in the garden as well, but they usually aren’t as difficult to control as other animals.
 They can often be kept out of the garden with many of the same tactics used to control raccoons.

 Can You Keep Squirrels Out of the Garden?

 Squirrels are the one critter I can’t seem to keep out.
 One morning, I looked out my kitchen window and saw a perfectly ripe tomato sitting on a 7 foot high fence post around my garden.

 The squirrels seem to get in and steal my veggies no matter what I do.
 Fences don’t keep them out and I’ve tried repellents that work briefly, but anytime I forget to reapply after a rainfall, the squirrels seem to know it and show up.

 Our Current Setup to Keep Critters Out of The Garden